WiFi module ESP8266

 We bond the handler method with the corresponding URLs.

-Compared to the ATMega328P on the NyBoard, the ESP8266 has more hardware and software resources, so you can do more experiments with it.
+Compared to the ATMega328P on the NyBoard, the ESP8266 has more hardware and software resources so that you can do more experiments with it.

 Connect your Bittle to IoT platforms with HTTP restful APIs.